 Facial redness is one of the most common and most embarrassing dermatologic issues.
 While many skin diseases can result in redness, most people with chronic, recurrent flushing suffer from rosacea.

 Rosacea usually begins after age 30 and presents with recurrent redness on the cheeks, forehead, nose, and chin.
 Over time, visible blood vessels (telangiectasias) appear and become persistent.

 Red pimples and pustules can appear.
 In severe cases, if left untreated, the skin may thicken into a variant called rhinophyma.
 Many patients who suffer from rosacea experience eye irritation, called ocular rosacea.
 Management of rosacea begins with identifying triggers, proper skin care, medications, and lasers.

 Many environmental triggers can flare rosacea.
 It is advisable that patients keep a diary to learn which are most significant for them.
-Common triggers include: sun exposure, caffeine, hot beverages, spicy food, alcohol (specifically red wine), exercise, stress, and extremes in temperature.
+Common triggers of rosacea include:

 Proper skin care for rosacea prone skin should be simple and gentle.
 Ideally, aside from prescribed topicals, patients should only use 3 products: a fragrance free cleanser, an oil free moisturizer containing niacinamide (Vitamin B3) and a physical sunscreen.
 Potential irritants like fragrance, scrubs, cleansing brushes, and make up wipes should be avoided.